preactjs/preact-www/content/en/guide/v10/signals.md

 > :bulb: Tip: Don't forget to clean up effects if you're using them extensively.
 Otherwise your app will consume more memory than needed.

-## Reading signals without writing to them
+## Reading signals without subscribing to them

 On the rare occasion that you need to write to a signal inside [`effect(fn)`](#effectfn), but don't want the effect to re-run when that signal changes, you can use `.peek()` to get the signal's current value without subscribing.